DennisRippinger/fakegen/README.md

 The detailed results can be inspected [here](http://jmh.morethan.io/?gist=896e1136c63a4e87ffcd1a866579fc3f).
 The tests itself are within the fakegen-benchmark folder.

-But what does that mean?
+However, what does that mean?
 To put the results into perspective a test case with [Mockito](https://github.com/mockito/mockito) was added which does roughly the same as the other tests.
-Of course this is an unfair comparison, since it is not Mockitos intended usage.
+Of course, this is an unfair comparison, since it is not Mockitos intended usage.
 But many of us use Mockito on a daily basis, and there it is not an issue.